Credits

 • The Bristol Old City Murder Mystery Trail’s Inventory page uses images of three coins, each featuring a parrot, a monkey, and an elephant, respectively.
 These images were generated using OpenAI’s Dall-E image generation software and have been worked into the surrounding composition.

-• The City of London Murder Mystery Trail uses a small picture of a bottle in the final clue and a small picture of a trunk in the Breaking Clues.
-These images were generated using Adobe Firefly‘s text-to-image generator.
-Both images were further developed in Photoshop, e.g. to add masks, separate and work into shadows, and add the clue card to the trunk image.
+• The City of London Murder Mystery Trail uses a small picture of a bottle in the final clue, a small picture of a trunk in the Breaking Clues, and a picture of an open trunk in the inventory.
+These images were generated using Adobe Firefly’s text-to-image generator.
+All images were further developed in Photoshop, e.g. to add masks, separate out and work into shadows, and add the clue card to the trunk image.

 • Picture of King’s College, Cambridge.
 Photo by Chris Boland – www.chrisboland.com